-The Iowa Office of the State Medical Examiner (IOSME) has made tremendous progress in improving the oversight, guidance, and assistance to county medical examiners throughout the State of Iowa since its move to the Department of Public Health in 1999.
+The lowa Office of the State Medical Examiner (IOSME) has made tremendous progress in improving the oversight, guidance, and assistance to county medical examiners throughout the State of Iowa since its move to the Department of Public Health in 1999.
+With a dramatic increase in caseload while providing services to 97 of Iowa's 99 counties, the ISOME has prioritized building staff capacity, improving operations and providing technical support to County Medical Examiners as well as being a responsive partner to Iowa courts.